 So God created human beings in his own image.
 In the image of God he created them; male and female he created them.
 Genesis 1:27

-One of the greatest difficulties I have had as a woman pursuing leadership and higher education in the Christian world has been navigating the tightrope between survival and compromise in a context that continually distorts who you are for a vision not in line with God's purposes, overtly and implicitly.
-It is also facing reality that when others see you, they see a picture or type alien to how you understand yourself.
+One of the greatest difficulties I have had as a woman pursuing leadership and higher education in the Christian world has been navigating the tightrope between survival and compromise in a context that continually distorts who you are for a vision not in line with God's purposes, both overtly and implicitly.
+It is also facing the reality that when others see you, they see a picture or type alien to how you understand yourself.

 I don't want to be invisible or voiceless, but I don't want to be paraded on stage as a mere empty symbol of the inclusiveness of [fill in the blank].
 The constant struggle is to survive, to not let your voice be wiped off the map by naysayers and lack of resources, but also to escape being crushed into an empty mask or symbol serving the interests of others.
 It is fighting to have a place at the table without becoming an empty tool for the voices of those in power.
 The latter is perhaps worse because one's voice is snuffed out while being given the illusion of its value.